kennell/schiene/README.md

 Note: if you do not need live information (delays etc.) you can use the new official [Fahrplan API](http://data.deutschebahn.com/apis/fahrplan/) from Deutsche Bahn.
 Also, the Bahn.de HTML code is a steaming pile of shit that can cause this library to break at any time.
 Do not use for any serious stuff.

+schiene was built during a Hackday event at [PhraseApp](https://phraseapp.com)

 ## Install

 ```